 Fiddles & Feet, hailing from Central Nova Scotia, have become a bit of a tradition at the Ships Company Theatre with sold out shows the last three years.
 There always seems to be a market for traditional jigs, reels and step dancing.
 Add in some Maritime & country songs and a bit of silliness and you've got a pretty good evenings entertainment.
 When Gordon, Alycia, Laura, Megan, Janelle and Rob get together it's a whole lot of fun and they do appreciate those who turn out to enjoy the show!

 Laura Smith August 28th 8 pm

 Laura has lived and worked in Nova Scotia since August of 1984.
-Laura has embarked on several tours across Canada over the years and I’ve performed in Europe, the UK and the United States.
+She’s embarked on several tours across Canada and she’s been invited to perform in Europe, the UK and the United States.
 Her 1989 debut album, Laura Smith, was followed by B’tween The Earth and My Soul (1995) which garnered two East Coast Music Awards: Album of the Year and Female Artist of the Year, and a Juno Nomination.
 It’s A Personal Thing (1997), received seven nominations for East Coast Music Awards.
 Everything Is Moving, released after a 16 year hiatus received two, Albums of the Year picks from CKUA in Alberta and a four-star review from The Toronto Star.